Cooke has career-high 31, No. 1 South Carolina tops Georgia - WHIZ News

 BIG PICTURE

 South Carolina: Cooke, who made three 3-pointers while scoring 14 points in the Gamecocks’ SEC opening win over Texas A&M, again provided perimeter scoring.
-Beal helped with two third-quarter 3s, including the Gamecocks’ final basket of the period for a 47-40 lead.
+Her previous career high was 27 points at Dayton on Nov.
+13, 2019. … Beal helped with two third-quarter 3s, including the Gamecocks’ final basket of the period for a 47-40 lead.
 Kamilla Cardoso had eight points and seven rebounds.

-Georgia: The Lady Bulldogs swarmed Boston around the basket with team defense led by forwards Brittney Smith and Javyn Nicholson. … Guard Diamond Battles, averaging a team-leading 14.1 points, was held to one point while missing each of her four shots from the field.
+Georgia: Guard Diamond Battles, averaging a team-leading 14.1 points, was held to one point while missing each of her four shots from the field. … Smith and Nicholson each had 10 points.

 UP NEXT